-Northern lights Lyngen Alps tonight
+Northern lights in Lyngen Alps tonight

 Kp 1 is at the threshold for Lyngen Alps.
 Aurora may be visible from a dark site if cloud cover permits.